What is a Casino White Label?

 We can pretend that you are going to start your own online casino to explain the process further:

-Let’s imagine that you want to launch a love themed casino brand, called Casinover.
+Let’s imagine that you want to launch a love themed casino brand, called Casinova.
 You don’t have the capital to build a website etc, and you want to get to market in time for Valentines day, so you need to move quickly.

 You could contact a white label casino provider and agree a deal with them to operate using their license (after agreeing to their terms), and to use their casino platform.
-You would pay them a monthly fee plus a percentage of all profits, and they would provide you with a website template (otherwise known as a skin or cookie cutter site) on which you could put your Casinover branding.
+You would pay them a monthly fee plus a percentage of all profits, and they would provide you with a website template (otherwise known as a skin or cookie cutter site) on which you could put your Casinova branding.

 You would also be able to choose the games you want from their list of partner developers and decide which ones get top billing on your site (the romantic slots obviously), and they could get you set up with payment providers through their own channels, and even handle customer service for you.